Kowal Sentry Integration for Magento 2

 Structured Logs and observability

-The module provides a facade for structured logs, allowing Sentry to function not only as an error repository but also as a central correlation point for logs, traces, and exception events.
+The module provides a facade for structured logs, allowing Sentry to serve not only as an error repository, but also as a central point for correlating logs, traces, and exception events.

 Session Replay and User Feedback

-On the frontend, the solution supports a cautious rollout of Session Replay with data masking and an end-user feedback widget.
-This improves understanding of issues occurring in real user sessions.
+On the frontend, the solution supports a careful implementation of Session Replay with data masking and a feedback widget for the end user.
+This makes it possible to better understand errors occurring in real user sessions.

 Data security and privacy

-Monitoring in e-commerce must consider protection of personal and operational data.
-Kowal_Sentry was built with secure defaults in mind.
+Monitoring implementations in e-commerce must account for the protection of personal and operational data.
+Kowal_Sentry was developed with secure default configuration in mind.

 By default, the module supports: